 - Sooji is an easily digestible grain; hence, it is ideal for babies and small children during illness.

 - Rich in fiber and hence prevents constipation in babies.

 - Gives instant energy hence keep the child active throughout the day.

 - Sooji contains a reasonable amount of iron which prevents anemia.

-- It also has a significant amount of phosphorous and magnesium, which helps in the bone development and supports the nervous system.
+- It also has a significant amount of phosphorus and magnesium, which helps in bone development and supports the nervous system.

 - Selenium in sooji helps to prevent infections and strengthens the immune system in babies and kids.

 Aren’t these sooji recipes tempting enough for you to try immediately?